CS109Group67/lendingclub/EDA.md

 ## 1. Term-Complete Representative Subset

 'Term-complete' loans have completed their full term whereas 'in-force' loans have not completed their term.
 To get the most representative outcome information we first remove the loan instances that are not term-complete.
-Also, LC no longer offers loans of of the lowest grades of F or G, so we remove these loans from the dataset.
+Also, LC no longer offers loans of the lowest grades F or G, so we removed these loans from the dataset.